SowinskiBraeden/school-management-api/DOCUMENTATION.md

         ```

 + ### Enrolling a Student
-    What is a school withouth students?
+    What is a school without students?
 A professional day, but not the point.
 Students when their application to the school has been accepted by an admin can be enrolled into the school.

     **Method:** `POST`
     ```